 Licensure & Certification Requirements

-While it is possible to secure employment as a sterile processing technician in Alabama without a license, candidates should pursue certification to gain leverage and opportunities for career growth.
-Thankfully, there are several organizations with reputable credentials to consider.
+While it is possible to secure employment as a sterile processing technician in Alabama without a license, candidates should pursue certification to gain leverage and expand career opportunities.
+Fortunately, there are several organizations with strong reputations to consider.

 These organizations, such as the HSPA and the CBSPD, welcome candidates with formal education to sit for their credentialing exams.
 Individuals with enough practical experience can also qualify.

 The HSPA credential is the Certified Registered Central Service Technician (CRCST).
-Those who hold this credential must continue to maintain and renew it yearly, with continuing education credits.
+Those who hold this credential must maintain and renew it annually, including completion of continuing education credits.

 Top Sterile Processing Technician Schools in Alabama